-As one of the frontline Ministries within the Government of Trinidad and Tobago, the Ministry of Trade, Industry and Investment (MTIIC) is leading the drive to position Trinidad and Tobago as a manufacturing base, and the business, trade, and financial hub of the Americas.
+As one of the frontline Ministries within the Government of Trinidad and Tobago, the Ministry of Trade and Industry (MTI) is leading the drive to position Trinidad and Tobago as a manufacturing base, and the business, trade, and financial hub of the Americas.

 The Ministry’s core responsibility is to grow trade, business and investment, particularly through driving the non-energy sectors of the economy.
 As the pivotal agency for trade promotion and development, MTIIC manages and coordinates the trade process to ensure access to international markets for companies located here.

-Much of MTIIC’s activities are geared towards creating a facilitatory and supportive environment for business, especially through developing the most appropriate legislative framework to support business and investment activities.
-MTIIC is also responsible for stimulating domestic and foreign investment and is working to upgrade the entire framework for attracting investment — the lifeblood of industrial activity.
+Much of MTI’s activities are geared towards creating a facilitatory and supportive environment for business, especially through developing the most appropriate legislative framework to support business and investment activities.
+MTI is also responsible for stimulating domestic and foreign investment and is working to upgrade the entire framework for attracting investment — the lifeblood of industrial activity.